We are the EU Policy Lab

 Foresight

-The Competence Centre on Foresight supports EU policy-making by providing strategic and future-oriented input, developing an anticipatory culture inside the European Commission, continuously experimenting and developing different methods and tools to make foresight practically useful for decision-making processes.
+Our lab supports EU policymaking by providing strategic and future-oriented input, developing an anticipatory culture inside the European Commission, continuously experimenting and developing different methods and tools to make foresight practically useful for decision-making processes.

 Design for Policy

-The Design team is the creative catalyst of innovation in policymaking.
+Design is the creative catalyst of innovation in policymaking.

 Behavioural insights